 Check to see what products they provide

 Some cruise lines provide individual bottles or in-shower pumps products like shampoo and body wash.
 Check to see what they will be providing and leave your bottles of it at home.

 Pass on the pictures

 If you really don’t want a picture of your group eating dinner or walking off the gangway, politely tell them no and move on.
 Even if you don’t buy these gems, many cruise lines still print them in hopes you will change your mind.
 That’s right, they print EVERY SINGLE PICTURE.
 Not only does this lead to significant amounts of hazardous chemicals being used for on-board printing, but those abandoned pictures are trashed at the end of each cruise.
 Save printed the cruise line pictures for formal nights and pass on the random shots.
 There are plenty of people willing to take a digital pic for you instead.

 On a cruise everyone seems to go into the mentality about seeing how much they can gorge themselves because it’s included.
 While I would encourage you to try new, exciting foods, perhaps doing so in moderation is best.
 The average cruise ship passenger wastes over 1.10 pounds of food per day.
 Add that up over a 7 day cruise and 3,000 passengers, and that’s over 23,000 pounds of food that will be put out to sea each week on just one cruise!
-Did I mention that 25.3 million people are projected to take a cruise in 2017?!
+Did I mention that 25.3 million people were projected to take a cruise in 2017?!
 I’ll let you do the math on that one….